gwangmu/IRTestbed/README.md

 # Ready-made LLVM IR ModulePass testbed

-LLVM IR ModulePass testbed with definitely no boilerplate coding.
+LLVM IR ModulePass testbed with zero boilerplate coding.
 Tested with LLVM 15.
-Probably also work with later versions too (with tiny adjustment if needed).
+It probably also works with later versions (with tiny adjustments if needed).

 ## Setup